-You have three options to get covered and avoid the penalty:
+You have three options to get covered:

 Coverage through Your Parents